 JD students with personal concerns that are interfering or may interfere with their ability to attend classes, study, or take exams should promptly contact the associate dean or director for student services to discuss how to address the situation.
 The Law Student Services Office does not engage in long-term counseling, but does direct students to outside resources to help them resolve their concerns.
 The associate dean and director for student services are available by appointment or on a drop-in basis.
-Appointments can be in-person or over the telephone.
-An appointment can be made by calling 442-6615 or by signing up on the sign-up sheets posted in room 3312.
+To schedule an in-person or telephone appointment, students should drop by Law Student Services, room 3314, or call 442-6615.
+Additional evening hours are available upon request.
 Graduate law students may seek guidance from their program director.

-In addition, JD students and graduate law students may receive entirely confidential counseling and support through GGU's Wellness Resources office, which helps law students incorporate healthy lifestyle choices to enhance their academic success.
+In addition, JD students and graduate law students may receive entirely confidential counseling and support through GGU's Wellness Resources office, which helps law students make healthy lifestyle choices to enhance their academic success.
 Services include consultation, assessment, drop-in and short-term counseling, couples therapy, and support groups for newcomers.
 Students may attend workshops on stress and time management and other student success and work/life balance topics.
 Wellness Resources also helps students find appropriate holistic and complementary practitioners and services.
 Privacy is always respected, and all records are confidential and maintained separately from academic records.
 Wellness Resources is staffed by a licensed marriage and family therapist/health educator, health education interns, and pre-licensed counselors working under clinical supervision.
 GGU students may take advantage of an intake session and three additional sessions at no charge.
-Up to eight additional sessions are possible for \$10 each (for 12 sessions total), and referrals are made if services are needed beyond that time frame.
+Up to eight additional sessions are possible for \$15 each (for 12 sessions total), and referrals are made if services are needed beyond that time frame.
 Wellness Resources is located in room 320 of the university's Student Affairs Office, 40 Jessie Street; 442-6578.